 In the end, intuitive eating makes your life easier.
 Ditching the diet mentality means less stress and more time/energy to do other things.
 But at first?
 It’s not easy, and it might not feel intuitive at all.

 If you’re struggling with eating disorder recovery, disordered eating, orthorexia, binge eating, or chronic dieting, nutrition counseling with a registered dietitian can help.
-Learn more about my in-person nutrition counseling in Raleigh, NC, or my virtual nutrition counseling offered to clients in 24 states.
+Learn more about my in-person nutrition counseling in Raleigh, NC, or my virtual nutrition counseling offered to clients in several states.